Nero: Early reign

-Nero became emperor in 54 AD, aged sixteen years.
-This made him the youngest sole emperor until Elagabalus, who became emperor aged 14 in 218.
-As Pharaoh of Egypt, Nero adopted the royal titulary Autokrator Neron Heqaheqau Meryasetptah Tjemaahuikhasut Wernakhtubaqet Heqaheqau Setepennenu Merur ('Emperor Nero, Ruler of rulers, chosen by Ptah, beloved of Isis, the sturdy-armed one who struck the foreign lands, victorious for Egypt, ruler of rulers, chosen of Nun who loves him').

-Nero's tutor, Seneca, prepared Nero's first speech before the Senate.
+Nero became emperor in AD 54, aged 16.
+His tutor, Seneca, prepared Nero's first speech before the Senate.
 During this speech, Nero spoke about "eliminating the ills of the previous regime".
-H.H.
-Scullard writes that "he promised to follow the Augustan model in his principate, to end all secret trials intra cubiculum, to have done with the corruption of court favorites and freedmen, and above all to respect the privileges of the Senate and individual Senators."
-His respect of the Senatorial autonomy, which distinguished him from Caligula and Claudius, was generally well received by the Roman Senate.
+H. H. Scullard writes that "he promised to follow the Augustan model in his principate, to end all secret trials intra cubiculum, to have done with the corruption of court favorites and freedmen, and above all to respect the privileges of the Senate and individual Senators."
+His respect for Senatorial autonomy, which distinguished him from Caligula and Claudius, was generally well received by the Roman Senate.

 Scullard writes that Nero's mother, Agrippina, "meant to rule through her son".
 Agrippina murdered her political rivals: Domitia Lepida the Younger, the aunt that Nero had lived with during Agrippina's exile; Marcus Junius Silanus, a great-grandson of Augustus; and Narcissus.
 One of the earliest coins that Nero issued during his reign shows Agrippina on the coin's obverse side; usually, this would be reserved for a portrait of the emperor.
 The Senate also allowed Agrippina two lictors during public appearances, an honor that was customarily bestowed upon only magistrates and the Vestalis Maxima.
-In AD55, Nero removed Agrippina's ally Marcus Antonius Pallas from his position in the treasury.
+In AD 55, Nero removed Agrippina's ally Marcus Antonius Pallas from his position in the treasury.
 Shotter writes the following about Agrippina's deteriorating relationship with Nero: "What Seneca and Burrus probably saw as relatively harmless in Nero—his cultural pursuits and his affair with the slave girl Claudia Acte—were to her signs of her son's dangerous emancipation of himself from her influence."
 Britannicus was poisoned after Agrippina threatened to side with him.
 Nero, who was having an affair with Acte, exiled Agrippina from the palace when she began to cultivate a relationship with his wife Octavia.